racheljewell/FireDocker/README.md

 We ran into issues replicating the results of the original SecDocker researchers.
 First, several of the plugins used were outdated.
 This led to stability issues with TCP connections.
 We were also unable to receive any http responses or interact with Docker containers as described in the paper.

-We improved upon this by updating the codebase to function as originally intended.
+We improved upon this by updating the codebase to function as a command line tool focusing on restricting container creation.
 We opted to switch from Go to Python due to the extensive support for Python within the Docker community.
 The packages we used are up-to-date and are able to interact with the Docker API as expected.
 We are able to evaluate Docker contain creation requests.
 If they are found to be valid, the containers can be created.
 If they do not meet specifications, creation will be denied.

 [1] D. Fernández González, F. J. Rodríguez Lera, G. Esteban, and C. Fernández Llamas, "SecDocker: Hardening the Continuous Integration Workflow," SN Computer Science, vol. 3, no. 1, p.
 80, Nov.
 2021.
 [Online].
 Available: <https://doi.org/10.1007/s42979-021-00939-4>